 |In-app journalling tool||✓||✓|

-When programs provide price plans in different formats, it can be hard to accurately compare prices.
+When programs provide price plans in different formats, it can be hard to compare prices accurately.
 To make this easier, we have calculated the price of monthly digital basic price plans on each program to show you how costs compare.
 All admin fees are included in these prices.

-Both programs provide you with a coach to support you throughout your lifestyle change journey.
+Both programs provide a coach to support you throughout your lifestyle change journey.
 Noom® coaches can come from any health-related background, while Second Nature are coaches with expertise in nutrition.

 Monthly digital subscriptions: